RedHatQE/polarize/README.md

 The --jar option specifies the path of the uberjar, and the --packages is a comma separated list of packages to scan for.
 Note that this example also sets the debugger option so that you can setup a remote debug configuration if needed.

+## Debugging

 Speaking of debugging, if you need to debug your clojure code you can set in your project.clj file the following:

 ```clojure
 :jvm-opts ["-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5007"]
 ```

+In your Intellij editor, you can set up a remote debug profile and have it listen to port 5007.
+Once the IDE connects, the rhsm-qe tests will run, and will stop once it hits any break points you set in your IDE

 # Roadmap